mayiseeu/mayiseeu/README.md

 - 👋 Hi, I’m @mayiseeu
 - My name is Mohammad Abdullah
-- 👀 I’m interested in frontend development,data analytics, data science, data engineering
+- 👀 I’m interested in frontend development,data analytics, data science, data engineering -What i have learned Html,Css,J.s,SQL,powerbi,MS Excel and currently I am learning React js
-- 🌱 I’m currently learning power bi
 - 💞️ I’m looking to collaborate on projeccts
 - 📫 You can connect me on linkedin -- www.linkedin.com/in/mohammad-abdullah-6a8441218
 <!---